MicrosoftDocs/Advertising-docs/BingAds/bulk-service/call-ad-extension.md

 # Call Ad Extension Record - Bulk
 Defines a call ad extension that can be uploaded and downloaded in a bulk file.

+You can associate a call ad extension with campaigns in the account.
+Each entity (campaign) can be associated with one call ad extension.
+Use the [Campaign Call Ad Extension](campaign-call-ad-extension.md) record to manage call ad extension associations.

 ## <a name="entitydata"></a>Attribute Fields in the Bulk File
 For a *Call Ad Extension* record, the following attribute fields are available in the [Bulk File Schema](../bulk-service/bulk-file-schema.md).